§

 must set it to

-, otherwise the form
+true, otherwise the form

 is displayed again (presumably with appropriate error messages).